Evlun1/lotrrtm_shared_save/README.md

 - the backend has a quick FastAPI python project with two routes : one to post the save, and one to fetch it (and lock it for others)
 - the infra folder, on Terraform, deploys the backend in a lambda function, creates an S3 to store files, SSM parameters to store lock state and file names, and appropriate IAM role & policy
+- the scripts folder, with a bash script utility to automatically call app when launching PC game through Steam to fetch save, and upload it back when game is over

 ### Security considerations